The Child Maintenance Service and the CSA will take action if child maintenance isn’t paid.

 - a one-off payment

-The statutory services can take a paying parent to court over unpaid child maintenance.
+A paying parent can be taken to court over unpaid child maintenance.
 Things the courts can do include:

 - sending bailiffs (Sheriff Officers in Scotland) to a paying parent’s home to take and sell their belongings to get the child maintenance owed